Posted on Nov 24, 2016 in Intellectual Property by Neil Falconer

 At Thorntons, we are delighted that trade mark attorneys are now being recognised as having earned their chartered status.
 Congratulations!

-Neil Falconer is a Solicitor in our specialist Intellectual Property, Media and Technology team.
+Neil Falconer is an Associate in our specialist Intellectual Property, Media and Technology team.
 We are always delighted to talk without obligation about whether we might meet your needs.
 Call Neil on 01382 229111 or email email@example.com